dosadinko/GroupProject/README.md

 # Expenses tracker

-This application is tracnikg users personal expences.
+This application is tracking users personal expenses.
 All information about the transactions are included such as: Description, payee name, amount of money paid, expense date, date paid.

 ## Requirements